stianloader/Starloader/README.md

 suffix, if that isn't the case you might have not built that shadowjar, which will not run as it is missing vital dependencies.

-To compile most other extensions (inclding the API) you additionally need to use

-    ./gradlew publishToMavenLocal

 ## Running

 The jar then needs to be placed at the Galimulator folder